 Friends of ancestry research, I have to share this with you.
 I made a rare discovery last week and my emotions are all over the place.
 I feel like I struck GOLD…ancestry GOLD!
-I’m a big fan of Henry Louis Gates Jr. of Finding Your Roots, and he is always saying how hard it is for families to find their formerly enslaved ancestors.
-My family is from Central America, and DNA shows we are 7% descended from different areas of Africa.
-Central America, like the rest of the Americas, practiced atrocities.
-So, I thought my African ancestry research would be even harder knowing how the black experience in Central America has been historically erased and continuously denied.
-Last week, I stayed for hours on Familysearch.org digging through records.
+I’m a big fan of Henry Louis Gates Jr. of Finding Your Roots and he is always saying how hard it is for families to find names of their formerly enslaved ancestors.
+Like the rest of the Americas, Central America practiced slavery to sustain their colonies.
+My family is from Central America, and 7 percent of our DNA is African.
+So knowing how the black experience in Central America has been historically erased and continuously denied, I thought my research for African descendants would be even HARDER.
+But last week, I stayed digging through records on Familysearch.org for hours.
 I focused on death records in El Salvador’s Civil Registration.
 I kept finding names that matched my ancestors.
 One after another, they kept revealing themselves.
-I found ancestors who would have been born in the mid to late 1700s.
+And just like that, it happened...I saw the words "mulatto libre" next to my ancestor's name.